KrishnaBhatu/Emergency-Rescue-Robot/README.md

 This project implements the frontier exploration task where the robot has to react in an emergency situation and lead the person to the exit of the building.
 The project is just a simulation of the robot in Gazebo which will show the autonomous exploration of the unknown environment and finding the exit of the building by following the exit signs.

-While traveling and exploring the unknown environment, the robot will face static obstacles which it has to avoid and also the robot has to interpret the direction of the exit signs and turn accordingly.
-The robot moves in the direction of the exit sign until an obstacle is detected by the laser sensor.
-The robot then follows the boundary of the obstacle until the sign is visible again.
-Also, for the demonstration purpose, the direction of the exit signs are interpreted by different colors.
+While traveling and exploring the unknown environment, the robot will face obstacles such as walls of the corridor, which it has to avoid and also it has to interpret the direction of the exit signs and turn accordingly.
+The robot moves in the direction of the exit sign until a turning point is detected by the laser sensor.
+The robot then takes the turn according to the turning direction interpreted from that sign.
+For the demonstration purpose, the direction of the exit signs are interpreted by different colors.

 <p align="center">
 <img src="images/map.png" width="75%" height="75%">